Introduction to Careers in Statistics

 - In medicine, designing experiments to assess the effects of drugs and associated side effects or to design, implement, and analyze clinical studies.

-E.g. folic acid in bread making;
+E.g., folic acid in bread making;

-- In the field of market research for predicting demand for products and services, thereby designing an experiment to improve the quality of products.
+- In the field of market research for predicting demand for products and services, designing an experiment to improve the quality of products.

 - In politics, statistics can be really useful for deriving the sentiment of the people and predicting the results.